JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 **Preconditions**:

-- the project is in C
+- The project is in C
-- the User has the program installed on his computer
+- The User has the program installed on his computer

 **Trigger**: The project is complex and extensive